Chronic pain after surgery

 Let’s start with some definitions – acute postoperative pain is the pain experienced immediately after an operation, usually lasting for days or sometimes weeks – this is entirely normal and expected.
 The surgical incision and surrounding area can be inflamed and tender – again this is fairly normal and is important for wound healing, where tissues and muscles repair themselves after injury.

-Knowing when pain becomes chronic after surgery is especially difficult because many people have had their surgery to treat a painful condition, such as a painful hernia, gallstones or a spinal disc problem.
+Knowing when pain becomes chronic after surgery is especially difficult because many people have had their surgery to treat a painful condition, such as a painful hernia or a long-standing back problem.
 Is the pain simply a continuation of the old pain, or is it new?
 And, even if it is new, is it related to the surgery?

-Sometimes it is obvious that something has changed – nerve damage after an operation for gallstones is quite different from the original pain, for example.
+Sometimes it is obvious that something has changed – nerve damage after an operation for hernia repair can be quite different from the discomfort felt before the operation.
 Another example is persistent tingling nerve pain in the chest wall after heart bypass surgery, which is very different from angina pain experienced before heart surgery.

 Sometimes it is very difficult to tell the pains apart, especially if the original pain (that the operation was done to treat) was not in fact helped by the surgery.
 However, these are the features that can allow doctors to tell if you have chronic post-surgical pain:

-• The pain lasts for at least three months
+- The pain lasts for at least three months after the operation

-• The pain is not pain continuing from the original condition.
+- Your pain is not the same as the pain from the original condition.

 What type of pain is it?

 The type of pain can depend on the operation itself, because the painful symptoms often relate to the distribution of nerves in the area of the operation.
-For example, after groin hernia repair surgery, people have reported testicular pain and symptoms down the front and inner thigh.
+For example, after groin hernia repair surgery, people have reported pain down the front and inside of the thigh, or in the testicles.
 This may relate to potential irritation of nerves in the groin during surgical repair of the hernia.

 We now understand more about nerve pain or ‘neuropathic pain’ which can arise from nerve injury.
 Typical characteristics and descriptions of neuropathic pain include stabbing, tingling, numbness, altered sensations and problems with sensitivity.
 It is not always possible to avoid nerve damage during an operation, especially during cancer surgery when removal of the tumour takes priority.